 Thus, small traveling carnivals became the primary source of live entertainment for the people, and soon wrestling emerged as a professional sport.
 For Barnum, with his American Museum of freaks and oddities, catch wrestling was the newfound novelty he was eager to showcase.

-In wrestling, George Hackenschmidt had “a body of alabaster beauty, the broadest shoulders, the deepest chest ever seen in the wrestling ring.”
+George Hackenschmidt had “a body of alabaster beauty, the broadest shoulders, the deepest chest ever seen in the wrestling ring.”
 Strong female wrestlers weren’t too far behind and soon applied their trade in Russian circuses, Parisian nightclubs, and American saloons.

 “I beheld this vicious-countenanced woman wrestle and tussle in the most ungodly manner,” a female correspondent for the Galveston, Texas, Daily News wrote after seeing Livingston wrestle in New York City.
 “My heart sank, and I felt weak and sick that a woman could stoop to such performances.”
 There were other women like 155-pound Virginia Mercereau, but mainly confined to wrestling in carnivals and vaudeville houses, and none broke through to achieve sustained success.